Reflective Writing in GMC Cases – Showing Insight

 A reflective piece can be relevant to health cases as much as misconduct and deficient performance cases.
 Where ill health has contributed to the doctor’s difficulties, the history of events should be explained and the future management of any ongoing condition or risk of relapse will need to be considered.

-Before writing a reflective piece, doctors should read the GMC’s/MPTS’s Indicative Sanctions Guidance.
+Before writing a reflective piece, doctors should read the GMC’s/MPTS’s Sanctions Guidance.
 The following flowchart, which identifies some of the principle factors to be considered, may, also assist doctors in their task.

 The image above can also be downloaded in A4 size as a pdf format document: Demonstrating Insight in GMC / MPTS Cases